 - In a medium sized bowl whisk together the ground nuts, granulated sugar and a pinch of baking powder.
 Set aside.

-- In a separate small bowl beat the egg white to a soft peak.
+- In a small, separate bowl, beat the egg white with a fork until frothy.

-- With a fork, stir the egg white mixture with the nut mixture until well combined.
+- Stir the frothy egg white and almond extract with the nut mixture until well combined.

 - Cover with cling wrap and chill in the fridge for 1 hour.